Leah Scarpelli: Style of play

 Scarpelli has been described: "brings versatility... having grown up playing central midfield and left midfield before eventually falling into a strong center back role".
+She plays professionally as a defender.

 Personal life

-Scarpelli is the daughter of American professional soccer goalkeeper Craig Scarpelli, who was also on the U.S. U-20 Men's National Team in 1980.
-She has regarded Portugal international Cristiano Ronaldo as her football idol.
+Scarpelli is the daughter of American professional soccer goalkeeper Craig Scarpelli, who was on the U.S. U-20 Men's National Team in 1980.
+He was a goalkeeper for University of Tampa and played on the semi-pro team of Georgia Generals and professional teams: St. Louis Steamers and Ft.
+Lauderdale/Minnesota Strikers.